Table of Contents

 In this informative video training one of our dental marketing experts shows you the first steps to optimizing your GMB account.

-Watch How to Claim Your GMB listing.
+SEO Instructions On How To Claim Your GMB Listing

 2.)
 Update Your Dental Practice Primary Categories